-Here are just some reasons your business needs to think about going Cloud-based!
+Here are just some reasons your business needs to think about moving to the Cloud

 For those of you who don’t know, the “Cloud” is just a metaphor for the Internet… Cloud Computing is a technology that uses the internet and centralised remote servers to maintain your data and applications.
 Cloud computing allows businesses and even consumers to use applications without installation on their device and access their files and programs on any computer with internet access.